 But you know the old legends.
 I won’t bore you with them.
 But what I want you to notice is how “touched” some other parts of the statue are, as noted by their burnished and bright appearance.
 For example, nobody said you could touch her left breast.
 No legend has been written about the half-covered handful.
 Yet you (I mean the collective tourist “you”) have violated Giulietta’s left breast despite her hand, which seems to be guarding it.
 Will you be unlucky in love?
 Well, you reprobate, I hope so.

 It didn’t take me long to see some miserable examples of such kinky public displays of bronze abuse.
 See the picture.
-Shame on those two.
+Notice the shiny bits.
 And it’s the off-season.
 I suspect in the summer tourists are all over the poor Giulietta.
 Look at her arms.
 Shiny.
 Shameful.

 But, hey, I’m not one to moralize.
 I just want to let you know.
 It’s the right breast.
 Repeat after me, “Right breast.
 Right breast for luck in love.”
 Is that so hard?